 If all of the color changes are deleted, an "L" will be displayed in the color queue to indicate Learn Mode.
 The EMC 10/12 will pause at each color change and "prompt" the operator for a new color to be set manually.
-Refer to Figure 2-11 for an example of the Select Next Color dialog box.
+Refer to Figure 2-10 for an example of the Select Next Color dialog box.
 As each color is entered, it will be added to the color sequence table for this design.
+You can enter a - to skip this color change, or a S to stop at this color change while in the Learn Mode.